Disposal guide

 Is electronics recycling required by law?

-In 25+ U.S. states yes — including CA, CO, CT, IL, IN, MA, MD, ME, MI, MN, NC, NJ, NY, OR, PA, RI, SC, TX, UT, VA, VT, WA, WI.
-Other states allow trashing but the safer option is always recycling.
+In 25+ U.S. states, yes.
+That includes CA, CO, CT, IL, IN, MA, MD, ME, MI, MN, NC, NJ, NY, OR, PA, RI, SC, TX, UT, VA, VT, WA, and WI.
+Other states allow trashing, but the safer option is always recycling.

 What's the difference between e-Stewards and R2 certification?